benjaminchristie/neovim-config/README.md

 - `nlua.lua`: needed for debugging lua code via DAP
 - `pip-script.sh`: used for installing some dependencies, see [Plugins](##Plugins)
-- `setup.sh`: setup neovim on a new machine (works on arch via paru or on ubuntu via apt).
-Use at your own risk, read the entire script before running.
+- `setup.sh`: ~~setup neovim on a new machine (works on arch via paru or on ubuntu via apt).
+Use at your own risk, read the entire script before running.~~ Only works on branch `vim-plug`.

 Additionally, some plugins managed by vim-plug install programs in `bin/`.
 Typically, the folder can be left untouched.